 For every new car, there is always a certain level of confidence that the driver has.
 You feel invincible and protected from any form of danger as you continue to use your vehicle.
 But what happens as you continue to use the car and the season’s change.

-This is exactly the moment you have to prove that you understand some basic repairs and also to prove that you know how to use jumper cables.
+This is precisely the moment you have to prove that you understand some necessary repairs and also to show that you know how to use jumper cables.

 Now, to go into the details of some of the steps required in using the jumper cables correctly involve the information below, please read on to have a better understanding.

-The need to use the cables only plays out when there is a situation that needs to be met or rectified, and as such, you need to get some things done first.
+The need to use the wires only plays out when there is a situation that needs to be met or rectified, and as such, you need to get some things done first.

-Then you can either take the battery closer for the procedure to start and if not, you can drive the car you want to use to jumpstart your car close enough to reach the terminals, once this is done, you can then get your cables.
+Then you can either take the battery closer for the procedure to start and if not, you can drive the car you want to use to jumpstart your vehicle close enough to reach the terminals, once this is done, you can then get your cables.

 About the cables

 If you are seeking to purchase a new pair of cables, then you should look for something that has a size of four to six gauze and a length of about 20 feet.

 Connecting the jumper cables

 Make sure that none of those sides touch each other at any point in time.
-You should be sure of proper handling first, before any other thing.
+You should be confident of proper handling first, before any other thing.

 It would be an excellent idea for you to have another person with you so you can hold a point at the cables and the other person can hold the other terminal in place.

-Once this is done, you should open the hood of your car and the car to be used; then you will need to find where the battery is located.
+Once this is done, you should open the hood of your car and the car to be used; then, you will need to find where the battery is located.

-For most cars, the battery terminals are always protected with a cover; then you can remove the cover and find which part of the terminal is positive and negative.
+For most cars, the battery terminals are always protected with a cover; then, you can remove the lid and find which part of the terminal is positive and negative.

 Essentially, the positive terminal usually has a red post on it while the negative has a black, but to be sure, make sure it is written on it.

 Rev Your Engine

 If all things are normal, then your car should start immediately.
 But if it doesn’t start, there are a number of things that can cause it not to work.

 First, you should secure the connection and make sure it is firmly placed on the terminals, and you can try again.

 If the light for the controls in your car comes on and you hear the sound of your engine turn over but still doesn’t start, then it means you are faced with a different kind of problem.

-To be sure your battery is in good condition, you should make use of the multimeter to read the battery voltage.
-For a normal working battery, once it is turned off, it is meant to read a little over 12, this could vary according to vehicle types, but above 12 volts is the ideal range.
+For an average working battery, once it is turned off, it is meant to read a little over 12, this could vary according to vehicle types, but above 12 volts is the ideal range.

 If you get lucky and your car starts after you start the engine, then it means you can safely remove the cables.

-The period between starting your car and getting to your destination should give you a good time to charge your battery so that you do not fall victim of the same ordeal.
+The period between starting your car and getting to your destination should give you a good time to charge your battery so that you do not fall victim to the same ordeal.

 All you need to do is charge the pack and use them correctly on the terminals, and it will produce the same result as jump-starting with a car battery, only make sure the car is pack is fully charged.

 With this information, you should be able to have an excellent experience even as a first-timer.
 All you need to do is duly follow the instructions, and you should be fine.